 Make self-care a priority a- Take time to reboot and care for yourself by doing the things that make you feel good inside.

 Test your hormone levels - Have your medical provider test your hormone levels so you can know which hormones to focus on

-A good diet helps with hormonal balance - eliminate sugars and sweet foods from your diet, increase healthy fats and proteins, reduce the amount of carbs you consume
+A good diet helps with hormonal balance - eliminate sugars and sweet foods from your diet, increase healthy fats and proteins, and reduce the number of carbs you consume

-Reduce toxic load - stop using plastics in your microwave, eliminate or reduce using conventional health and beauty aid products such as hair products, cosmetics, body lotions, etc. Most people are unaware of how toxic impacts cellular function particularly when there is a build up of years of consistent exposure to toxins.
+Reduce toxic load - stop using plastics in your microwave, and eliminate or reduce using conventional health and beauty aid products such as hair products, cosmetics, body lotions, etc. Most people are unaware of how toxic impacts cellular function particularly when there is a build-up of years of consistent exposure to toxins.

 Incorporate natural solutions such as essential oils to re-balance your hormones.
-Essentials can be used to manage stress, the root cause of most hormonal imbalance, improve cellular functions, weight management, etc.
+Essentials can be used to manage stress, the root cause of most hormonal imbalances, improve cellular functions, weight management, etc.

 In Good Health,